AlexBuz/mindsweeper/README.md

 trunk build
 ```

-The built files will be placed in the `dist`, the contents of which is served by GitHub Pages when you visit https://alexbuz.github.io/minesweeper/ to play the game.
+The built files will be placed in the `dist` directory, the contents of which must be placed in `docs` to be served by GitHub Pages.

+For development, instead of `trunk build`, you can run `trunk serve --public-url=/ --open` to start a local server that automatically rebuilds the project when you make changes.